Estimated reading time: 5 minutes

 It’s also an excellent time to thank the community of people – our village – who help us to run the farm.

-The list of people who work with us or alongside us in some capacity on the farm has changed considerably over the years, but a couple of things always stay the same.
+The list of people who work with us in some way on the farm has changed a lot over the years.
+But a couple of things always stay the same.

 The first is family, in particular Katie’s dad Merv.
 He presides over the on-farm nursery, and is a constant but quiet presence in our lives; never interfering, but always providing support and having our backs.
-The rest of Katie’s family maintains an active interest in the family farm and are involved in many small and large ways.
+The rest of Katie’s family maintains an active interest in the family farm.
+Many are involved in many small or large ways.

 The second constant is that there are a LOT of people involved in our place.

-Back in the day when we were running the orchard ourselves, we had a great team who helped variously with pruning, markets, and thinning.
+Back in the day when we were running the orchard ourselves, we had a great team.
+They helped with jobs like pruning, markets, and thinning.
 Then there were the interns, the WWOOFers, and the volunteers.

 Since we leased out the orchard and started the Harcourt Organic Farming Co-op, it’s a whole new crew.